home-assistant/home-assistant.io/source/_components/snips.markdown

 ha_release: 0.48
 ---

 The [Snips Voice Platform](https://www.snips.ai) allows users to add powerful voice assistants to their Raspberry Pi devices without compromising on Privacy.
 It runs 100% on-device, and does not require an Internet connection.
-It features Hotword Detection, Automatic Speech Recognition (ASR), Natural Language Understanding (NLU) and Dialogue Management.
+It features Hotword Detection, Automatic Speech Recognition (ASR), Natural Language Understanding (NLU) and Dialog Management.

 ![Snips Modules](/images/screenshots/snips_modules.png)